-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or, - behaved towards a child or children in a way that indicates s/he is unsuitable to work with children the Head Teacher should report it to the LA designated officer (LADO) immediately.
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

+the Head Teacher should report it to the LA designated officer (LADO) immediately.

-The Head Teacher should inform the accused person about the allegation as soon as possible after consulting the LA designated officer.
+The Head Teacher should inform the accused person about the allegation as soon as possible after consulting the LA Designated Officer.
 However, where a strategy discussion is needed, or police or children's social care may need to be involved, the Head should not do that until those agencies have been consulted, and have agreed what information can be disclosed to the person.